GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-pop| replace:: to be documented

-.. |function-builtin-push| replace:: to be documented
+.. |function-builtin-push| replace:: push will push to dynamic array `array_arg` the content of `value`. `value` has to be of the same type (or const reference to same type) as array values. if `at` is provided `value` will be pushed at index `at`, otherwise to the end of array.
+The `content` of value will be copied (assigned) to it.

 .. |function-builtin-push_clone| replace:: to be documented

 .. |function-builtin-reserve| replace:: to be documented

-.. |function-builtin-resize| replace:: to be documented
+.. |function-builtin-resize| replace:: Resize will resize `array_arg` array to a new size of `new_size`.
+If new_size is bigger than current, new elements will be zeroed.

 .. |function-builtin-sort| replace:: to be documented

-.. |function-builtin-to_array| replace:: to be documented
+.. |function-builtin-to_array| replace:: will convert argument (static array, iterator, another dynamic array) to an array. argument elements will be cloned

-.. |function-builtin-to_array_move| replace:: to be documented
+.. |function-builtin-to_array_move| replace:: will convert argument (static array, iterator, another dynamic array) to an array. argument elements will be copied or moved

-.. |function-builtin-to_table| replace:: to be documented
+.. |function-builtin-to_table| replace:: will convert an array of key-value tuples into a table<key;value> type. arguments will be cloned

-.. |function-builtin-to_table_move| replace:: to be documented
+.. |function-builtin-to_table_move| replace:: will convert an array of key-value tuples into a table<key;value> type. arguments will be copied or moved

-.. |function-builtin-values| replace:: to be documented
+.. |function-builtin-values| replace:: returns iterator to all values of the table

 .. |any_annotation-builtin-clock| replace:: to be documented